Bylaws of the Framingham Democratic Town Committee- June 24, 2018

-To amend the By-Laws, one half (1/2) of the Committee must be present at a regular or special meeting of the Committee and two-thirds (2/3) of those voting at such a meeting must approve any such proposed amendment(s), provided that all members are notified by letter or electronic mail at least thirty (30) days prior to the date of the meeting at which the proposed amendment(s) shall be considered.
+To amend the By-Laws, one half (1/2) of the Committee must be present at a regular or special meeting of the Committee and two-thirds (2/3) of those voting at such meeting must approve any such proposed amendment(s).
+All members shall be notified by letter or electronic mail at least thirty (30) days prior to the date of the meeting at which the proposed amendment(s) shall be considered.
 The notice shall include the wording of the proposed amendment(s) and the names of the sponsors.

-Notwithstanding any of the foregoing provisions, if any article or section of these by-laws is deemed invalid, the invalid provision shall be deemed stricken and the remaining provisions shall remain in full force and effect.
+Notwithstanding any of the foregoing provisions, if any portion of the by-laws is deemed invalid, the invalid portion shall be deemed stricken and the remaining provisions shall remain in full force and effect.

 ADOPTED by the Framingham Democratic Committee upon a vote of 23 for, 2 against, and 0 abstaining, on June 24, 2018.